Azure/azure-functions-openai-extension/README.md

         "<ConnectionNamePrefix>__endpoint": "Placeholder for the Azure OpenAI endpoint value", "<ConnectionNamePrefix>__credential": "managedidentity",
         "<ConnectionNamePrefix>__managedIdentityResourceId": "Resource Id of managed identity",
-        "<ConnectionNamePrefix>__managedIdentityClientId": "Client Id of managed identity"
+        "<ConnectionNamePrefix>__clientId": "Client Id of managed identity"
     ```

-  * Only one of managedIdentityResourceId or managedIdentityClientId should be specified, not both.
+  * Only one of managedIdentityResourceId or clientId should be specified, not both.
   * If no Resource Id or Client Id is specified, the system-assigned managed identity will be used by default.
   * Pass the configured `ConnectionNamePrefix` value, example `AzureOpenAI` to the `AIConnectionName` property.